LibanMoo/Book-Store/Day_05/README.md

 ## What was my hardest?
-Restricting the BookResource was my hardest part
+Restricting the BookResource to admin only was my hardest part

 ## What are you proud of?

-I am proud of that i can adapt in every framework or update. and can work of in any condition while sittin many hours debugging the code
+My ability to quickly adjust to any framework or update makes me proud. and can operate under any circumstance while spending many hours debugging the code.